freeplane/docs/src/docs/scripting/Asking_AI_from_scripts.md

 }
 ```

-## Model and tool selection
+## Model configuration and tool selection

 `AiRequestOptions` can request:

+- inherited/current model configuration,
+- an explicit provider/model,
-- current model or an explicit model,
+- an explicit default model for a saved-prompt request,
+- provider-independent thinking effort,
+- temperature,
 - current tools or an explicit tool level.

 Tool levels are: